Paul Molitor: Toronto Blue Jays (1993–1995)

 Molitor quickly became an offensive juggernaut.
 In 1993, Molitor led the AL in plate appearances (725) and hits (211) and hit .332 with 22 home runs and 111 RBI.
-Returning to the playoffs for the first time since 1982, he was a key part of the Blue Jays' second World Championship.
+Returning to the playoffs for the first time since 1982, he was a key part of the Blue Jays' second World Series Championship.
 Molitor hit 2 doubles, 2 triples, and 2 home runs in the Series, earning the World Series MVP Award and tied a World Series record by batting .500 (12-for-24) in the six-game series.
-In addition, after playing as a DH all season, Molitor played Game 3 of the World Series at first base and Games 4 and 5 at third base in the games played at Philadelphia.
+In addition, after serving as a DH all season, Molitor played Game 3 of the World Series at first base and Games 4 and 5 at third base in the games played at Philadelphia.

 In 1994, a strike-shortened season, Molitor hit .341 and led the AL in games played (115) and singles (107).
 He also stole 20 bases that season without ever being caught, one short of Kevin McReynolds' 1988 major league record of 21.
 Molitor's average dropped to .270 in 1995, his lowest mark in more than ten years.

 Minnesota Twins (1996–1998)

-He left the Blue Jays after the 1995 season, and joined his hometown Minnesota Twins for the final three seasons of his career, where he acquired his 3,000th hit.
+He left the Blue Jays after the 1995 season, and joined his hometown Minnesota Twins for the final three seasons of his career.
+He acquired his 3,000th hit on September 16, 1996 against the Kansas City Royals at Kauffman Stadium.
 He was the first player to reach the 3,000 hits plateau with a triple.
 Molitor was relishing the opportunity to play with Twins superstar Kirby Puckett, but Puckett developed career-ending glaucoma during spring training in 1996 and never played again.
 In 1996, Molitor became the second 40-year-old, after Hall of Famer Sam Rice, to have a 200-hit season, leading the league with 225, while also leading the league in singles with 167.
-Molitor also remains the last MLB player to drive in 100 or more runs in a season while hitting fewer than 10 home runs (9 HR, 113 RBIs).
+Molitor also remains the last MLB player to drive in 100 or more runs in a season while hitting fewer than 10 home runs (nine HR, 113 RBIs).

 Molitor hit .305 in 1997, his twelfth season to finish with a batting average higher than .300.
-In 1998, he hit .281 with 4 home runs, 69 RBI and 9 stolen bases.
+In 1998, he hit .281 with four home runs, 69 RBI and nine stolen bases.
 Other than his very brief 1984 season, the 1998 season was the first in Molitor's career in which he did not reach double-digit stolen base totals.
-He retired in December, saying, "My heart tells me I've done what I can do on the field and in this game", Molitor said.
+He retired in December, saying, "My heart tells me I've done what I can do on the field and in this game," Molitor said.
 "I'm happy to leave it playing my last season in a Twins uniform...
 Now I'm going to redirect my efforts to find out what else the future holds."